Meet The Executive Director and New Board

 “I’m excited because I have the opportunity to be part of an association that has a long history of high school athletics in the state of Connecticut,” Canzanella said.
 “It’s been in existence since 1951.
 There have been tremendous people that have led this organization.
 I’m very fortunate to have Jiggs Cecchini (CHSCA treasurer) as my mentor as well as a great executive board.

 “The role of the organization will be as a leader along with the CIAC and the Connecticut Athletic Director’s Association in high school athletics, and it hasn’t been more evident than now with the times were having.
-This is unprecedented.
-The adversity with COVID-19 has changed the landscape of not only education but the student-athletes and their participation.

 “We’re happy to be part of three associations that are on the forefront of leading policy and decision-making.
 We’re going to do the very best we can for our student-athletes and membership.”